-At Canon Sharples we ensure that pupils who are on the SEND register are receiving the appropriate provision and we assess and review this through:
+At Canon Sharples we ensure that pupils who are on the SEN register are receiving the appropriate provision and we assess and review this through:

-- Tracking the progress of pupils through the whole school tracking system - Termly progress meetings
+- Tracking the progress of pupils through the whole school tracking system - Termly progress meetings with the Senior Management Team - Termly evaluation of the effectiveness of interventions on the provision map, in relation to the progress of each pupil

-- Termly evaluation of the effectiveness of interventions on the provision map, in relation to the progress of each pupil - Ensuring that the class teacher fulfils their responsibility in collecting evidence of progress in relation to the outcomes set out in the plan or IEP and regularly maintaining and updating IEPs and plans relating to interventions - When reviewing progress, if a child is not making expected progress or if the school is not able to meet the child's needs through the provision available, the SENDCO requests additional support from specialist services - When specialist services or outside agencies are requested, both parents and children are involved in discussing the appropriate services required to meet their needs - Any agency referral is completed by the SENDCO or Learning Mentor - Annual reviews of EHC plans or Statements are carried out in accordance with the SEND Code of Practice 2014, with all agencies invited to be involved in the Annual Review
+- Ensuring that the class teacher fulfils their responsibility in collecting evidence of progress in relation to the outcomes set out in the plan or IEP and regularly maintaining and updating IEPs and plans relating to interventions - When reviewing progress, if a child is not making expected progress or if the school is unable to meet the child's needs through the provision available, the SENCO requests additional support from specialist services - When specialist services or outside agencies are requested, both parents and children are involved in the process of discussing the appropriate services required to meet their needs - Any agency referral documentation is completed by the SENCOs or Learning Mentor in coordination with the class teacher.
+This could include referrals to speech and language, TESS, EPS, Outreach services, counselling, OT. - Annual reviews of EHC plans or Statements are carried out in accordance with the SEND Code of Practice 2014, with all agencies invited to be involved in the Annual Review